Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum two)

 If you don’t recognize the man joyously holding his pair of Rio gold medals he is Mo Farah.
 Farah had two reasons to feel particularly elated.
 First, he became the first man to duplicate the feat of Finland’s Lasse Virén and win the 5,000 and 10,000 meter races in consecutive Games.
 Second, his win in the 10k is made more remarkable (and provides that extra celebratory note) because he recovered from a fall nearly halfway through the race.

-In his sixth and final throw in the discus competition, Christoph Harting of Germany flung the disc father than he ever had before.
+In his sixth and final throw in the discus competition, Christoph Harting of Germany flung the disc farther than he ever had before.
 His personal best throw of 68.37 meters not only secured him the gold medal but allowed him to succeed his brother Robert who won gold in London in 2012 marking the first time in Olympic history that one brother succeeded another as Olympic champion in the same individual event.

-A little bit of this, a little bit of that
+A little bit of this, a little bit of that.

 The mascot for the games was Vinicius.